Elevating The Home Builder Customer Experience

 Now that we've covered what customer experience is and why it matters, let's take a more specific look at the home builder customer experience.

-To elevate the experience you offer, it can be helpful to first break down each phase along your typical customer journey.
+To elevate the home buying experience you offer, it can be helpful to first break down each phase along your typical customer journey.

 Phase 1: Awareness

-The first phase in the buyer's journey is called the awareness phase.
+The first phase in the home buyer's journey is called the awareness phase.
 This is where the customer identifies their need for a product or service.
-This part of the real estate buyer journey describes the moment a customer decides it's time to look for a new home.
+This part of the home buyer journey describes the moment a customer decides it's time to look for a new home.

-This decision is one of many that will happen before potential buyers cross your path.
-In most cases, the buyer will begin research with fairly solid parameters in place.
-These are typically rigid factors that set the expectations buyers have for their new home such as price range, location, square footage, etc.
+This decision is one of many that will happen before potential home buyers cross your path.
+In most cases, the home buyer will begin research with fairly specific parameters in place.
+These are typically rigid factors that set the expectations home buyers have for their new home and community such as price range, location, number of bedrooms/baths, square footage, amenities, etc.

-While you don't have much control over consumer preferences, you do have control over attracting the right type of buyer for your homes.
-Consider the ideal homebuyer, what are their needs, desires and expectations for their new home?
-Use this information to direct your content strategy and provide details about your homes that will appeal to these buyers.
+While you don't have much control over home buyer preferences, you do have control over attracting the right type of home buyer for your homes.
+Consider the ideal home buyer, what are their needs, desires and expectations for their new home?
+Use this information to direct your content strategy and provide details about your homes and communities that will appeal to these potential home buyers.

-Immediately after this phase, well-branded and reliable resources will win the buyers' attention.
-Several home builders will be competing for homebuyers’ consideration, so it’s crucial to find ways to differentiate the brand during this initial search for information.
+Immediately after this phase, well-branded and reliable resources will win the home buyers' attention.
+Several home builders will be competing for home buyers’ consideration, so it’s crucial to find ways to differentiate the brand during this initial search for information.
 Because customers are just on the verge of starting their journey with you, you need to prepare for an excellent first touchpoint.

-With a strong marketing strategy, this is accomplished in many ways.
-But some of the most effective are offering a beautiful information rich website, digital collateral, informative copywriting, effective online assistance, engaging social media posts, podcasts and other forms of media that position your brand as a trustworthy expert.
+With a strong marketing strategy, this can be accomplished in many ways.
+But some of the most effective are offering a beautiful, easy to navigate and information rich website, digital collateral, informative copywriting, effective online assistance, engaging social media posts, podcasts and other forms of media that position your home building brand as a trustworthy expert.

 Most of what we just listed leans heavily on your branding.
 In the first few seconds of interacting with your brand, customers start to form an opinion.
 Great branding guarantees it's a good one.

-Now – let's earn prospects' attention and convert them into leads.
+Now – let's earn prospective home buyers' attention and convert them into leads.
 This is where marketing takes the reins.

 Phase 2: Consideration (Part 1)

-Customers are looking for builders like you, so this means you need to broaden your pathways for exposure.
-The biggest mistake home builders can make is not advertising effectively or implementing routes for homebuyers to discover the brand organically.
+Prospective home buyers are looking for home builders like you, so this means you need to broaden your pathways for exposure.
+The biggest mistake home builders can make is not advertising effectively or implementing routes for home buyers to discover the brand organically.
 By neglecting these touchpoints, the customer experience won't matter for a clear reason – it won't ever begin.

-Most of the following marketing tactics act as a buyer's first touch point with your brand:
+Most of the following marketing tactics act as a home buyer's first touch point with your brand:

 Whichever tactics you employ, a great home builder customer experience starts with a terrific first impression.
-How do the ads look?
+How do the marketing tactics look, feel and resonate with prospective home buyers?
 How does the content read?
+Does it create an appealing vision of your new homes and communities?
 Does everything function seamlessly?
-Is there an appealing call to actions that pulls buyers further down the marketing funnel?
-Do you have an online sales presence that effectively and promptly responds to homebuyer requests?
+Is there an appealing call to actions that pulls home buyers further down the marketing funnel?
+Do you have an online sales presence that effectively and promptly responds to home buyer inquiries?

 Note: Today, it's especially important to bridge the gap between digital and in-person experiences.
 Online tours and vivid virtual offerings can capitalize on attention and set you apart.

 For our home builder clients, we aim to create an overwhelmingly positive first touchpoint with their prospects.
 Developing a compelling brand is only one piece of the puzzle, but what’s also incredibly crucial is shaping the way customer relationships form with the builder.
-Take a look below at some of the digital and physical materials we built for them and notice how consistent, attractive design and personality-rich copy can draw people in to learn more.
+Take a look below at our branding and omnichannel marketing approaches we designed and implemented for several of our valued clients.

 1. Solstice